Ying-Lab/CRAFT/README.md

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/run_but.jpg)   :  Run CRAFT to compare the query file with the selected database.

-2、Green area : Select the pre-compact database or build the compact representation your own database to search for the best matches (nearest neighbors) of the query sequences.
+**2、Green area : Select the pre-compact database or build the compact representation your own database to search for the best matches (nearest neighbors) of the query sequences**.

-3、Yellow area : Select the major taxonomical subgroup in the database for comparison.
+**3、Yellow area : Select the major taxonomical subgroup in the database for comparison.
 Refseq representative database and  NCBI assembly database includes: Archaea, Bacteria, Fungi, Invertebrate, Plant, Vertebrate, Mammalian, Vertebrate other and Viral.
-The HMP1-II dataset includes: skin, oral, vaginal and gut.
+The HMP1-II dataset includes: skin, oral, vaginal and gut**.

-4、Black area : Select whether to use the branch and bound algorithm to speed up the searching with the price of accuracy, which is optional for in  NCBI assembly database. ( The default is selected.)
+**4、Black area : Select whether to use the branch and bound algorithm to speed up the searching with the price of accuracy, which is optional for in  NCBI assembly database. ( The default is selected.)**

-5、Purple area : Three visualizations of the comparing result : including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
+**5、Purple area : Three visualizations of the comparing result : including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
 Each analysis is shown in the respective tabbed window.
-The figure can be saved to local disk by clicking the button or right-clicking the mouse.
+The figure can be saved to local disk by clicking the button or right-clicking the mouse**.

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/save_but.jpg) : Save the current figure.